 What is Summer/Fall Registration?SRJC is making it possible for students to register early for Summer and Fall Classes!
-Students will be able to register for both Summer and Fall at the same time in April 2018.
-This will allow students to plan ahead and register for two semesters at once.
+This allows students to plan ahead and register for two semesters at once.

 Who Qualifies?Summer/Fall Registration is open to all students enrolled at SRJC, but will benefit students with an educational plan the most.
 They will already know which classes they need to take if they're following their educational plan and making academic progress.
 Students who are eligible for priority registration can access their registration dates in their student portal.